mjakubowski84/parquet4s/site/docs/docs/migration.md

 In 1.x `preWriteTransformation` could produce only a single record.\
 In 2.x `preWriteTransformation` can produce a collection of records.

-In 1.x `postWriteHandler` allowed implementation of custom rotation of all files.\
+In 1.x `postWriteHandler` allowed the implementation of custom rotation of all files.\
-In 2.x `postWriteHandler` allows implementation of custom rotation of individual files.
+In 2.x `postWriteHandler` allows the implementation of custom rotation of individual files.

 Please note the dependency to type class `PartitionLens` is removed and `SkippingParquetSchemaResolver` and `SkippingParquetRecordEncoder` are replaced by regular `ParquetSchemaResolver` and `ParquetRecordEncoder`.

 ### FS2 API changes

-Changes related to generic records are the same as in core library.
+Changes related to generic records are the same as in the core library.

 In 2.x FS2 and Cats Effect are upgraded to version 3.x.